Neurotech-Hub/Chemisense_v1-Arduino/README.md

 ## Hardware Notes
 - The I2C screen is modified with a 3.3V line for battery operation
-- Channel 0 has a precision reference resistor
 - Measurement stability includes thermal and reference drift compensation